retroelec/T-HMI-C64/README.md

 ### Load and start a game

 You first have to copy C64 games in prg format (only supported format!) to an SD card (game names must be in lower case letters, max.
-16 characters, no spaces in file names allowed).
+16 characters, no spaces in file names allowed, extension must be ".prg", e.g. dkong.prg).
 You have to insert the SD card before you power on the T-HMI development board.

 As there is no C64 tape/disk drive emulation available up to now, the file must be loaded into memory using an "external command".
-To do this, you first type in the name of the game so it shows up on the C64 text screen.
+To do this, you first type in the name of the game (without extension ".prg"!) so it shows up on the C64 text screen (e.g. dkong).
 You then press the LOAD button on your Android phone (cursor must be on the same line and behind the game title).
 If the file is found the text "LOADED" appears on screen, otherwise the text "FILE NOT FOUND" appears.
 Afterwards, as usual, you can start the game by typing "RUN" followed by pressing the button RETURN.